CodeRyliCode/Inspirational-Quote-Generator/README.md

-# techdegree-unit1-project
+# Inspirational-Quote-Generator
- A random quote generator for my techdegree unit 1 project
+ A random quote generator with inspirational quotes that changes quote and background color automatically after 3 second intervals.